Kinematic study of the Orion Complex: Analysing the young stellar clusters from big and small structures: Definition and rejection of extended clusters

 \section{Definition and rejection of extended clusters}

 As clusters are expected to form in a compact agglomeration of stars, it would be possible to avoid extended groups by evaluating the distribution of the SIR of the 16th and 86th percentiles from the spatial parameters: $\alpha$, $\delta$ and $\varpi$.
-It is expected that all real groups are located in a common area on the SIR$_{\alpha}$ vs SIR$_{\delta}$ and SIR$_{\varpi}$ vs SIR$_{\delta}$ projections.
-Therefore, extended groups should be placed in positions with larger values of SIR$_{\alpha}$, SIR$_{\delta}$ or SIR$_{\varpi}$.
+It is expected that all real groups are located in a common area on the SIR$_{\alpha}$ versus SIR$_{\delta}$ and SIR$_{\varpi}$ versus SIR$_{\delta}$ projections.
+Therefore, extended groups should be placed in positions with larger values of SIR$_{\alpha}$, SIR$_{\delta}$, or SIR$_{\varpi}$.

-In Figure~\ref{fig:extended_clusters}, we show the identification of extended clusters in the \textit{Big Structure Regime} and the \textit{Small Structure Regime}.
+In Figure~\ref{fig:extended_clusters}, we show the identification of extended clusters in the \textit{Big Structure} regime and the \textit{Small Structure} regime.
 In all cases, we identify as extended groups those that appear outside the limit of $5\sigma$ from the median distribution of points using MAD as a statistical parameter for the dispersion.
-From the \textit{Big Structure Regime}, we got one extended cluster in the SIR$_{\alpha}$ vs. SIR$_{\delta}$ projection and an additional cluster in the SIR$_{\varpi}$ vs. SIR$_{\delta}$ projection, with both rejected from the results.
-On the other hand, in the \textit{Small Structure Regime}, 5 clusters were considered as extended in the SIR$_{\rm{\alpha}}$ vs. SIR$_{\rm{\delta}}$ projection and one additional cluster in the SIR$_{\rm{\varpi}}$ vs. SIR$_{\rm{\delta}}$ projection.
+From the \textit{Big Structure} regime, we got one extended cluster in the SIR$_{\alpha}$ versus SIR$_{\delta}$ projection and an additional cluster in the SIR$_{\varpi}$ versus SIR$_{\delta}$ projection, with both rejected from the results.
+On the other hand, in the \textit{Small Structure} regime, five clusters were considered as extended in the SIR$_{\rm{\alpha}}$ versus SIR$_{\rm{\delta}}$ projection and one additional cluster in the SIR$_{\rm{\varpi}}$ versus SIR$_{\rm{\delta}}$ projection.